Best Practices for Delaying Push Permission Requests: A Diagnostic Implementation Guide

 - Console Diagnostics: Monitor for

-TypeError: Failed to execute 'subscribe' on 'PushManager': Permission denied.
-This indicates a race condition, missing user gesture, or premature API call. - Network Validation: Verify the
+NotAllowedError: Permission denied.
+This indicates a missing user gesture, a browser-enforced block, or a premature API call. - Network Validation: Verify the

 push/subscriptionPOST payload contains a validendpoint,p256dhkey, andauthsecret before transmitting to your backend.
-Reject malformed payloads at the API gateway. - iOS Safari State Reset: Mobile Safari resets permission state on app close.
+Reject malformed payloads at the API gateway. - iOS Safari State Reset: Mobile Safari may reset subscription state.
 Implement

-visibilitychangelisteners to re-evaluate soft-prompt eligibility upon return. - Regulatory Compliance: Log explicit consent timestamps, IP hashes, and session IDs to satisfy GDPR/CCPA audit trails.
+visibilitychangelisteners to re-evaluate soft-prompt eligibility upon return. - Regulatory Compliance: Log explicit consent timestamps and session IDs (without PII) to satisfy GDPR/CCPA audit trails.
 Never assume implicit consent from UI interactions.
+Manage preferences through a dedicated opt-out preference center.

 function handlePermissionDenied() {